puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 Notice that it has a single parameter value pair: `ensure => 'absent'`.
 The `ensure` parameter tells us the basic state of a resource.
-For the *file* type, this parameter will tell us if the file exists on the system and whether it's a normal file, a directory, or link.
+For the *file* type, this parameter will tell us if the file exists on the system and if it does, whether it's a normal file, a directory, or link.

 <div class = "lvm-task-number"><p>Task 5:</p></div>

-So Puppet is telling us that this file doesn't exist.
+Puppet is telling us that this file doesn't exist.
 Let's see what happens when you use the `touch` command to create a new empty file at that path.

     touch /tmp/test